-The results of the structural model estimation indicate that the share of total profit captured by retailers increased from 68.9 % before the formation of the buying groups (2013) to 83.8 % after the formation of the groups (2015).
-In order to distinguish what can be explained by the formation of the buying groups from other changes in the market environment, we use the structural model estimates to simulate what the retail and wholesale prices would have been absent the buying groups.
-The results of this simulation suggest that - for retailers who are part of a buying group - retail prices of national-brand goods observed in 2015 are 7.1 % lower than what they would have been without the buying groups .
-Moreover, buying group formation reduced producers' margins by 54.1 % and the industry's total profit by 3.4 %.
+In order to distinguish between the formation of the buying groups and other changes in the market environment, we use the structural model estimates to simulate what the retail and wholesale prices would have been without the buying groups.
+The results of this simulation suggest that - for retailers who are part of a buying group - retail prices of national-brand goods observed in 2015 are 7.1 % lower than what they would have been without the buying groups 14.
+Moreover, buying group formation reduced suppliers' margin by 54.1 % and the industry's total profit by 3.4 %.

 These results thus highlight the existence of a countervailing power mechanism that reduces both wholesale and retail prices.
-The 2014 buying groups formation benefited consumers but reduced the profit of producers and the value generated by the vertical chain.
-Further simulations show that among the three economic forces involved, the increase in retailers' bargaining ability plays a dominant role in this countervailing buyer power and the profitability of buying groups.
+The 2014 buying groups formation benefited consumers but reduced the profit of suppliers and the value generated by the vertical chain.
+Further simulations show that among the three economic forces involved, the increase in retailers' bargaining power plays a dominant role in creating buyer power and profitability for retailers.